Melanoma Mortality Rates Decreasing Despite Ongoing Increase in Incidence Rates

 - The incidence of melanoma of the skin has risen rapidly over the past 30 years, with the incidence rate of melanoma increasing 3% per year from 2006 to 2015 among men and women ages 50 and older; but the incidence rate was stable in people younger than 50 during this same time period.

-This data is incredibly useful for understanding trends in the number of melanoma cases over time and how new treatments – such as advances in immunotherapy and targeted therapy – may be impacting survival and outcomes across the entire population, not just in a small clinical trial.
+This data is incredibly useful for understanding trends in melanoma statistics over time and how melanoma research and new treatments – such as advances in immunotherapy and targeted therapy – may be impacting survival and outcomes across the entire population, not just in clinical trials.

 Trends in mortality rates from melanoma, as reported, declined from 2007 to 2016.
 During this time period, the death rate for melanoma declined by about 2% per year in adults 50 years of age and older and by about 4% per year in those younger than 50.
 These data suggest that the several new treatments for melanoma approved over the last decade appear to be improving survival, and reducing mortality rates across the population.
 However, with an estimated 7,230 deaths this year from melanoma, more research is needed to develop new treatment options for all patients.
 Understanding the urgent need for new melanoma treatments, MRA has invested more than 90% of its research funding to date into the discovery and development of new treatments ($91 million of $101 million), including more than 96 unique new treatment approaches.